ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part06.md

 - Open your Traefik Helm Chart from the `helm-releases` directory for your infrastructure repo that Gimlet created
 - For example mine is `gitops-pangarabbit-dev-infra/helm-releases`
+- Add the following entrypoint after the `websecure` entrypoint in your `traefik.yaml` `helm-releases` file

 ```yaml
       localstack: